abhiTronix/vidgear/docs/installation/pip_install.md

     === "Installation using `apt` (Recommended)"

+        ??? success "As of September 2022, Picamera2 is pre-installed on images downloaded from Raspberry Pi.
+So you don't have to install it manually."

+            - [x] On **Raspberry Pi OS images**, Picamera2 is now installed with all the GUI (Qt and OpenGL) dependencies.
+            - [x] On **Raspberry Pi OS Lite**, it is installed without the GUI dependencies, although preview images can still be displayed using DRM/KMS.
+If these users wish to use the additional X-Windows GUI features, they will need to run:

+                ```sh
+                sudo apt install -y python3-pyqt5 python3-opengl
+                ```

         If Picamera2 is not already installed, then your image is presumably older and you should start with system upgrade:
         ```sh
         sudo apt update && upgrade
         ```

-        !!! note "If you have installed Picamera2 previously using pip, then you should also uninstall this (`pip3 uninstall picamera2`)."
+        !!! failure "If you have installed Picamera2 previously using pip, then you should also uninstall this (`pip3 uninstall picamera2`)."

         Thereafter, you can install Picamera2 with all the GUI (Qt and OpenGL) dependencies using: